 Housesitting is often more about living and integrating into a local area, and not so much about traveling or sightseeing for long periods, away from your home base.
 Remember the home and pets are your priority.

 There’s often plenty to do and experience in your local area, but think carefully about your expectations in this respect.

 While cats are more independent, dogs cannot always be left alone for long periods, and they may not be well adjusted to traveling in cars.
 Short day trips away are usually fine, but you should always discuss this with the home owner before accepting an assignment.

-Be clear about your own expectations and honest about these when considering an assignment.
+Be clear about your own expectations and honest about these when considering a house sitting assignment.
 Otherwise, you could find yourself having a miserable experience.